kamalrajp/tech-interview-handbook/algorithms/README.md

 #### Palindrome

-- The order within the string matters, so hash maps are usually not helpful.
+- The order of characters within the string matters, so hash maps are usually not helpful.
 - Ways to determine if a string is a palindrome:
   - Reverse the string and it should be equal to itself.
   - Have two pointers at the start and end of the string, move inwards till they meet.
-All the characters should be the same.
+At any point in time the characters at both pointers should match.
 - When a question is about counting the number of palindromes, a common trick is to have two pointer that move outwards, away from the middle.
-Note that palindromes can be even/odd length, and that for each middle pivot character, you would need to check twice, once including the character, and once without.
+Note that palindromes can be even/odd length, and that for each middle pivot position, you would need to check twice, once including the character, and once without.
   - For substrings, you can terminate early once there is no match.
   - For subsequences, use dynamic programming as there are overlapping subproblems.
-Check out [here](https://leetcode.com/problems/longest-palindromic-subsequence/).
+Check out [this question](https://leetcode.com/problems/longest-palindromic-subsequence/).

 ##### Questions